columbia/pickleball/evaluation/README.md

 container per model using the `modeltracer:latest` Docker image built earlier and tests it.

-**Note:** this step **will load** malicious models.
+**!!WARNING!!** this step **will load** malicious models.
 The `RQ4-modeltracer.sh` script will start a docker container, and all models will be loaded in the container.
 If additional protection is desired, you may create a virtual machine, and the models will execute their payloads.
 The payloads will not alter system state outside of the container, but you may wish to temporarily disable network connectivity.
 The ModelTracer tool that we compare to must execute the model in order to trace its behavior.